Cumulocity-IoT/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/setting-limits.md

 ### To limit subtenant request rate {#to-limit-subtenant-request-rate}

-Platform administrators can limit the request rate of each subtenant via the following custom properties:
+Platform administrators can limit the request rate of each subtenant via the following properties:

-* Limit HTTP queue: limit of the HTTP request queue for the tenant
+* **Limit HTTP queue**: limit of the HTTP request queue for the tenant.
-* Limit HTTP requests: limit of the HTTP requests for the tenant per second
+* **Limit HTTP requests**: limit of the HTTP requests for the tenant per second.
-* Limit stream queue: limit of the MQTT request queue for the tenant
+* **Limit stream queue**: limit of the MQTT request queue for the tenant.
-* Limit stream requests: limit of the MQTT requests for the tenant per second
+* **Limit stream requests**: limit of the MQTT requests for the tenant per second.

-The request throttling mechanism is only enabled when both HTTP properties (limit HTTP queue and limit HTTP requests) are configured.
-If one of the values is omitted, it does not work.
+The request throttling mechanism is only enabled when both HTTP properties (**Limit HTTP queue** and **Limit HTTP requests**) are configured.
+If one of the values is omitted, the other one is ignored and throttling remains disabled.

 {{< c8y-admon-important >}}
 Rate limiting can be an effective countermeasure against threats like brute force login attempts, API abuse and request flooding thus reducing the number of malicious/unwanted traffic.
 This helps in protecting against DoS (Denial of Service) attacks and saving the available bandwidth for legitimate requests.